 Planktonic algae are small microscopic plants, which tend to thrive on the surface of the water.
 This plant often changes the color of water – pea soup to brown or green.
 Planktonic algae can regulate the oxygen within your pond, hence if they die off, the fish might die too due to lack of sufficient oxygen.
 Some planktonic algae species are toxic to humans, livestock or wildlife.
 Other species can create an odor or change the taste of the water in the pond.

 Filamentus algae, commonly known as pond moss or pond scum are a type of pond algae that thrives on the surface of the water and replaces the natural color of the water with green mat-like plants.
 This plant often grows at the bottom of the pond, and as it ages, rises to the surface.
 The individual pieces of filamentus algae are a thread-like series of connected cells.

 Lyngbya (resistant algae)

 Lyngbya algae is a type of blue green pond algae.
 Just like filamentus algae, this plant begins to develop on the bottom surface of the pond and then grows toward the surface.
-When it reaches the surface of the pond, it can appear blue green, black or gray.
+When it reaches the surface of the pond, it can appear blue green, black or grey.
 It turns to sponge-like colonies, shielded by mucilage.
 Since mucilage is highly resistant to chemicals, Lyngbya is very difficult to remove from the ponds.